Wang-Lin-boop/PPI-Miner/README.md

 Usage of 3DPPI-Miner
 ----

-3DMotif-Dock is the running script of 3DPPI-Miner, Run `3DMotif-Dock -h` to show the help information of 3DPPI-Miner. __Take care! don't use the same chain name to your database, the default chainname in database is "B".__
+3DMotif-Dock is the running script of 3DPPI-Miner, Run `3DMotif-Dock -h` to show the help information of 3DPPI-Miner. __Take care! don't use the same chain name to your database (default "B").
+If it was, you can use the '-k' option to change receptor chainname to "Z" to aviod chainname conflict. __

 &ensp;&ensp; 1.
 Search for flexible structural motif.
 ```